 Russia is a prime example of the strongly isolated research system (see Figure 2).
 In 2017, Russia ranked as the first or second least globalized country in all broad disciplines.
 Even when extended to the narrow definition of disciplines, Russia is among the last 3 countries in 23 out of 25 disciplines where the data are available.

 Where there is a will, there is a way.
 At the beginning of the analyzed period, in 2005, China was the least globalized country in the world in All disciplines, and among the 5 least globalized in all broad disciplines (see Moed 2002).
-China invests heavily in the modernization of its science infrastructure (Royal Society 2011).
+China invests heavily in the modernization of its science infrastructure (Wilsdon 2011).
 Figure 2 shows a rapid transformation of the Chinese system that resulted in the relatively fast growth of globalization.
 During the analyzed period, the globalization grew fast across all disciplines.
 In 2017 China was still less globalized than advanced countries, but its progress is visible.